Md-Khid/COVID-19_Country_Grouping/README.md

 Based on the model summary, the generated cluster groupings have a reasonable cluster quality of 0.5.
 Despite this reasonable cluster quality, it can be observed that there are three distinct cluster groupings produced for the cluster results for both the 2021 and 2022 combined datasets.
 With an adequate number of cluster groupings and distinct cluster sizes generated by the algorithm, the study will continue to assess its findings using the K-means results.

-For 2021 cluster groupings, it can be seen that 75.7% of the countries are in Cluster 1 (Low Covid-19 risk), 5.4% in Cluster 2 (Moderate Covid-19 risk), and 18.9% in Cluster 3 (High Covid-19 risk).
+For 2021 cluster groupings, it can be seen that 75.7% of the countries are in Cluster 1 (Low Covid-19 risk), 5.4% in Cluster 2 (Moderate Covid-19 risk) and 18.9% in Cluster 3 (High Covid-19 risk).

-For 2022 cluster groupings, 73% of the countries are in Cluster 1 (Low Covid-19 risk), 24.3% in Cluster 2 (Moderate Covid-19 risk), and 2.7% in Cluster 3 (High Covid-19 risk); see Figure 4.3.4 and 4.3.5.
+For 2022 cluster groupings, 73% of the countries are in Cluster 1 (Low Covid-19 risk), 24.3% in Cluster 2 (Moderate Covid-19 risk) and 2.7% in Cluster 3 (High Covid-19 risk); see Figure 4.3.4 and 4.3.5.

 #### Predictor of Importance